 Your speaker may be doing the job of pumping sound but it may also be creating a lot of unnecessary noise.
 The idea is to enjoy music without the extra noise produced by a poorly designed speaker.
 Subwoofers are one of the classic sound offenders because of their booming low-frequency tones.
 If lowering the volume doesn’t do the trick, consider investing in subwoofer isolation pads.
 You can put these pads beneath your subwoofer so it produces base tones that do not vibrate through the condo.
 Similarly, consider purchasing quality speakers that let you enjoy great sound fidelity and clarity even without having to turn up the volume.

 7. Soundproof your doors

 Most modern condos have doors that you can easily remodel.
 What you want to avoid are doors with hollow core construction.
 These are ineffective at blocking sound.
 Consider doors made of particleboard, composite or solid wood materials.
 These materials could be enough to ensure that sound doesn’t escape your doors.
-In some cases, however, sound doesn’t come through your door but around it.
+In some cases, however, the sound doesn’t come through your door but around it.
 Install weatherstripping to provide a door seal.
-The easiest material to use is a high-density foam tape.
-There are also weatherstripping gaskets and a weatherstripped threshold to seal the gaps around the door’s perimeter.
+The easiest material to use is high-density foam tape.
+There are also weatherstripping gaskets and a weather-stripped threshold to seal the gaps around the door’s perimeter.